Golden Record – The Holy Grail!?

 • Golden Record Creation: A comprehensive golden record is created, incorporating trade details in accordance with the CDM and including relevant elements of the FpML.

-• Blockchain Recording: The golden record is recorded on a UTXO-based blockchain.
+• Blockchain Recording: The golden record is recorded on a UTXO-based blockchain, which allows for parallel transaction processing.
+This means multiple transactions can be processed simultaneously, enhancing efficiency and scalability.

 • Real-time Access: All stakeholders can access and verify the golden record through the blockchain, including, where necessary, permissioned access via a private ledger.